olincb/website/app/views/markdown/_about.html.md

 I am a student at the University of Maryland pursuing a dual degree in mechanincal engineering and computer science.
-My interests include (but are not limited to) electronics, machine learning, data science, compilers and programming languages.
+My interests include (but are not limited to) electronics, machine learning, data science, compilers, and programming languages.

 Outside of classes, I like to spend my time outdoors.
 I like rock climbing, mountain biking, road cycling, hiking, camping, ultimate frisbee, and disc golf.